-If an organisation, cf. section 2, is not categorised as a private company, it is - in the context of Industrial Researcher - considered to be a public organisation.
+If an organisation, cf. section 1.3, is not categorised as a private company, it is - in the context of Industrial Researcher - considered to be a public organisation.

 The organisation may apply for an Industrial Postdoc in the public sector in connection with the call for Industrial Researcher for public companies.
 Please check the website regularly for notices and deadlines for public Industrial Postdoc.
 The grant amounts are the same as for private companies.
-It is not possible to apply for public Industrial Postdoc projects in connection with the general application deadlines.
 The thematisation of the Industrial Researcher programmes described in section 1.6 also applies to Industrial Postdoc projects in the public sector.
-For further information, see www.erhvervsforsker.dk.
+For further information, see https://innovationsfonden.dk/en/p/industrial-researcher.